We occasionally recommend products we love and might be paid a share of the sale.

 Read on to find out more about everybody’s favorite type of golfing contest…

-For example, imagine Tiger Woods and Rory McIlroy are competing on the same team in a 4 ball golf match (what a dream partnership!).
+Imagine Tiger Woods and Rory McIlroy are competing on the same team in a four-ball golf match (what a dream partnership!).

-If Woods scores 5 on the first hole and McIlroy scores 6, only Woods’ score is counted, and the team will have a total score of 5.
-This process repeats for every hole and the team with the lowest total score at the end wins.
+Woods scores 4 on the first hole and McIlroy scores 5, only Woods’ score is counted, and the team will have a total score of 4.
+If their opponents best score is 5, Wood/McIlroy win the hole.
+The process is repeated for the entire round until a winner is determined.

 Interestingly, for the game format to work properly, both golfers on each team don’t even need to finish a hole, just one of them.

-Let’s use the Woods and McIlroy example again.
-If McIlroy goes first and scores 5 on a hole for his attempt, Woods only need to beat that score to improve his team’s overall score.
+Continuing with the Woods and McIlroy example.
+If McIlroy goes first and makes a score of 4, Woods only need to beat that score to improve his team’s overall score.

 Therefore, if he gets to his 5th stroke and still hasn’t made the hole, he doesn’t need to finish the hole, and McIlroy’s score is the only one counted.